 Hi there!
-I'm a second year PhD student here at Berkeley, working on autonomous robotics and optimal control.
+I'm a third year PhD student here at Berkeley, working on autonomous robotics and optimal control.
 I am advised by Prof. Claire Tomlin in the Hybrid Systems Lab.
 I am also a member of the Berkeley AI Research lab, and I am supported by an NSF Graduate Research Fellowship.
 I did my undergrad in electrical engineering at Princeton (Class of '15).

 Outside of research, I like to play squash and ultimate frisbee, read historical fiction, and lately I've started getting back into acoustic guitar.